tgan190/lease-payments/README.md

 Create a project folder and download the source codes from github: https://github.com/tgan190/lease-payments
 After unziping, copy the source codes to the project folder.
-Make sure that you are in the project folder, otherwise, cd to the folder and run: npm install
+Make sure that you are in the root of the project folder where the package.json is located, otherwise, cd to the directory and run: npm install

 This will install React and all required software into the project directory.